tymyrddin/red-app/source/docs/web-server/python1.md

 # Python: Server-side Template Injection Introduction

-[RootMe challenge: Python - Server-side Template Injection Introduction](https://www.root-me.org/fr/Challenges/Web-Serveur/Python-Server-side-Template-Injection-Introduction): This service allows you to generate a web page.
+[root-me challenge: Python - Server-side Template Injection Introduction](https://www.root-me.org/fr/Challenges/Web-Serveur/Python-Server-side-Template-Injection-Introduction): This service allows you to generate a web page.
 Use it to read the flag!

 ----